 Baton Rouge has three pillars: football, food and music.
 With football season and live music events in full swing, it’s the perfect time to schedule a visit.
-If you’re here for Southern's much anticipated homecoming game, extend your stay and check out what else Baton Rouge has to offer.
+If you’re here for Southern's much-anticipated homecoming game, extend your stay and check out what else Baton Rouge has to offer.
 Whether you’re coming to town as an alumni or celebrating as a current student, there’s plenty to do while you’re in Baton Rouge.
-Here's a few events that will help you stay a while!
+Here are a few events that will help you stay a while!

-Here in Baton Rouge, we love a chance to enjoy live music.
-That's why this week, there's plenty of chances to get to listen to entertainment from local artists...for free.
+Here in Baton Rouge, we love a chance to enjoy live music!
+That's why this week, there are plenty of opportunities to get to listen to entertainment from local artists...for free.
 Yep, you heard right!
 On Thursday, Oct.
-12, Perkins Rowe will host musical guest Press 1 for English.
+12, Perkins Rowe will host The Remnants as they perform in the Town Square.
 So, grab your lawn chairs and dancing shoes for a night of fun at the Rowe!

 Another free opportunity of live music that you don't want to miss!
-Join locals as Grammy-award winning Chubby Carrier and the Bayou Swamp Band takes the stage downtown at Live After 5 Friday night.
-The band’s catalogue includes a funky zydeco sound that's guaranteed to make the music move you!
+Join locals as emerging artist, D.K.
+Harrell, takes the stage downtown at Live After 5 Friday night.
+His catalog includes original songs, a soulful voice and powerful guitar rifts that are guaranteed to make the music move you!

-Grab fresh fruits and veggies at this weekend's farmer's market in Downtown Baton Rouge.
+Grab fresh fruits and veggies at this weekend's farmer's market in downtown Baton Rouge.
 This is a great way to support our local farmers and to see what's in season this October.
 While you're there, be sure to stop inside Main Street Market for a tasty breakfast sandwich and a cup of coffee!

 Learn about African Americans' achievements and culture that plays into Baton Rouge's Black History Trail.
 Walk the same places where some of the most monumental moments happened in history.
 Eat at restaurants where history was made.
-Discover our city's mix of culture and heritage on this itinerary that includes food, music, museums and so more.
+Discover our city's mix of culture and heritage on this itinerary, including food, music, museums, and more!